datastax-labs/Montecristo/montecristo/src/main/resources/templates/datamodel/datamodel_compaction.md

 Compaction is used by the Log-structured Merge Tree storage engine in {{software}} to reclaim wasted disk and improve the performance of the read path.
 It is a key component of
 {{software}} performance tuning, and is controlled by the compaction table property.

-The rate at which data can be compacted is controlled by `compaction_throughput_mb_per_sec` and the number of simultaneous compactors is controlled by `concurrent_compactors`.
+The rate at which data can be compacted is controlled by `compaction_throughput` (or `compaction_throughput_mb_per_sec` in versions before 4.1) and the number of simultaneous compactors is controlled by `concurrent_compactors`.
 See the {{software}}-Configuration/Compaction section above.

 There is a useful setting for logging when partitions get to be over a certain size, `compaction_large_partition_warning_threshold_mb`, which defaults to 100MB.

+Changing compaction strategies should be done carefully, one table at a time.
+Don't change the next table's compaction strategy until pending compactions are back down to a normal value.
+In addition it is important to change the compaction strategy for a table on just one node first.
+This is done using jmx, more info on the process can be read [here](https://support.datastax.com/s/article/Change-CompactionStrategy-and-subproperties-via-JMX).
+After the table has finished re-compacting to the new strategy, validate the performance and statistics are improved as expected.
+Once validated proceed with making the compaction strategy change cluster-wide via an `ALTER TABLE …` schema change cql statement.

 ### Compaction Strategies

-There are currently four compaction strategies available in {{software}}:
+There are currently five compaction strategies available in {{software}}:

+* **UnifiedCompactionStrategy** (UCS), available in Cassandra 5.0 and HCD, is a compaction strategy that combines the best of the other strategies plus new features.
+It is recommended for most workloads, whether read-heavy, write-heavy, mixed read-write, or time-series.
+There is no need to use legacy compaction strategies, because UCS can be configured to behave like any of them.
 * **SizeTieredCompactionStrategy** (STCS) the default, good for data that is written to for a short time and then mostly read from.
 It groups SSTables together based on their size.
 * **DateTieredCompactionStrategy** (DTCS) is used for data that is written in time series order.
 It groups data together by timestamp, and stops compacting older data.
 This strategy is deprecated and should not be used anymore.
 * **LeveledCompactionStrategy** (LCS) is used for low latency read or high overwrite and TTL workloads.
 It groups SSTables into levels of files that are the same size.